Jemster07/virtual-pet-age-tracker_WEB/README.md

 ### To Do:

-- Indicate that edit pet/add pet was successful
+- Add required fields to forms
+- Fix date and time format
 - Add a new pet form that opens in a modal
-- Pass custom _server_ errors to the client
-- Create an admin page that fetches a list of hidden users from the database
+- Create an admin page that fetches a list of hidden users and pets from the database
 - Give admins the ability to make a Delete HTTP request to permanently remove hidden users and hidden pets from the database
-- Create a support page that allows users to fill out a form that emails an admin account without exposing the email address
+- Create a support page that allows users to fill out a form that emails an admin account without exposing the contact address

 ### ~~Done:~~

 - Add an edit pet form that opens in a modal
+- Indicate that edit pet/add pet was successful